Loopring/protocols/DESIGN.md

 So up to 4 token transfers need to be done for every order.
 Remember that the proof for a circuit needs to solve the constraints for all code in the circuit.
 So having the possibility of 2 tokens that can pay fees (like in protocol 2 P2P orders) should really be avoided.
 Using tokenS OR tokenB OR tokenF is fine.

-To limit the number of onchain token transfers (or having to have a special FeeHolder contract like in protocol 2 for efficiency) we force all fee payments to be done to offchain balances.
-This allows all fee payments (to the wallet, operator and burnrate) to be done using at most a single onchain transaction.

-We could even force all fee payments to be done from offchain balances so we never need to do onchain transfers for fee payments.
+To limit the number of onchain token transfers (or having to have a special FeeHolder contract like in protocol 2 for efficiency) we can force all fee payments to be done to offchain balances.
+This allows the fee payment (to the wallet, operator and burnrate) to be done using a single onchain transaction if `from` is an onchain balance.
+We could even force all fee payments to be done from offchain balances so we never need to do an onchain transfers for fee payments.

 ## Burn Rate